brightdigit/Speculid/README.md

 ### <img class="readme-only" src="/images/archive.svg" height="25pt"/> Store Generated Image Files

-These generated files need to be stored in the repository.
-An Asset Catalog Image Set will need a 1x, 2x, 3x of each graphic and **App Icons may need as many 30 different sizes**.
+An asset catalog image set will need a 1x, 2x, 3x of each graphic and **App Icons may need as many 30 different sizes**.

 </section>
 </section>